When India’s mass eye camps leave people blind

 An FIR was registered against hospital authorities, the operating surgeon and support staff, but no arrests were made.
 In the RTI response, the Madhya Pradesh government noted that the “departmental inquiry is still ongoing” in the matter.

 Dr Sudhir Mahashabde, the hospital’s medical director told Scroll.in that the hospital had “followed all infection control protocol”.
 He added, “State has submitted a preliminary report of negligence and we are contesting it.”
 The hospital petitioned the Madhya Pradesh High Court and obtained a court order allowing it to function.
-He told Scroll.in that the hospital was no longer part of the NPCBVI, but that its request for renewal was pending with the government.

 Dr Hemant Sinha, nodal officer of the NPCBVI in Madhya Pradesh, refused to comment over why there was a delay in the inquiry.
 State health secretary Mohammed Suleman did not respond to calls or text messages.

 There was a similar lack of firm action after an eye camp in November 2015 in the district hospital in Barwani, three hours from Indore: RTI responses from the Madhya Pradesh government stated that 68 out of 86 patients at this camp lost vision or had their vision seriously affected.
 Six years since, no conclusive inquiry report has been submitted yet by the state to the Centre.